Uncategorized

 1. By analyzing competitors, you can identify potential opportunities to differentiate yourself and gain a competitive advantage.

-2. It allows SaaS companies to benchmark their own performance against competitors.
+2. It allows SaaS website design agencies to benchmark their own performance against competitors.
 This assists in identifying areas of improvement and setting realistic targets and goals.

 3. With competitor analysis, you can identify potential challenges and risks they may face.
 This enables them to create contingency plans and stay ahead of the competition.